pablogventura/OctoPrint-PowerFailure/README.md

 # OctoPrint Power Failure Recovery

 This plugin attempts to recover a print after a power failure or printer disconnect.
 Tracking printed lines during the course of a print, it can then create a recovery gcode file based on the known commands that have printed.
 It can be configured to start the printing automatically with the return of the power supply or a printer reconnection.
-Like any recovery, it is intended as a last resort and does not replace the use of proper power backup and conditioning.
+Like any recovery, it is intended as a last resort and does not replace the use of proper power backup and appropriate communication setup.
 The results of a recovered print will vary depending on printer, material, and circumstances.
 Recovered parts are certain to show small defects, but this may be acceptable in some cases.

 ![alt text](./extras/img/settings_screenshot.png)